 Covid-19 particles can remain on surfaces longer than than the flu can, according to research by Australia's national science agency, CSIRO.
 At 68 degrees Fahrenheit, the virus can last for 28 days on smooth surfaces such as cellphone screens.
 The flu, called Influenza A virus, can last for 17 days.

 The coronavirus also tends to linger on surfaces for longer in cooler temperatures, according to the researchers.
 So going into winter and a potential surge in Covid-19 cases, it will be extra important to regularly sanitize your hands and phone.

-"It's often said that your phone is like a third hand because you're constantly touching it," says cleaning influencer Melissa Maker.
+"It's often said that your phone is like a third hand because you're constantly touching it," cleaning influencer Melissa Maker told Grow.

-One alternative: cleaning wipes that are specifically made for electronic devices.
-A 210-pack of individually wrapped lens- and screen-cleaning wipes is $16.99 on Amazon right now.
+Instead, you can use cloths specifically meant to clean electronics.
+A 210-pack of individually wrapped lens- and screen-cleaning wipes is $15.99 on Amazon right now.

 Maker suggests using a microfiber cloth.
 "Microfiber has the ability to pick up bacteria," Makers says.
 "Then you can launder the microfiber cloth."
-A six-pack of microfiber cleaning clothes is $9.99 on Amazon right now.
+A 6-pack of microfiber cleaning clothes is $10.99 on Amazon.